S-Abdelnabi/LLM-Deliberation/README.md

 ### Logs

-- We share logs of experiments under `logs`.
+- We share logs of most of our experiments under `logs`.
-  - Currently:
-    - All greedy with base game and GPT-4 model
-    - All cooperative with base game and temperature 1 and GPT-4
-    - All cooperative with base game, 7-player variant, and GPT-4

 ---